U.S. officials say Russian cruise missiles aimed at Syria crashed in Iran

 If confirmed, the crashes would be a blow to the military strength Russia aimed to display in launching what it said were 26 missiles at Islamic State targets in Syria some 1,500 km (900 miles) from the Caspian Sea on Wednesday.

-The Russian defence ministry denied any of the missiles had fallen short of their targets after reports of crashes first emerged on U.S. television.
+The Russian defense ministry denied any of the missiles had fallen short of their targets after reports of crashes first emerged on U.S. television.

 "In contrast to CNN, we do not talk with reference to anonymous sources," the Russian Defence Ministry said.
 "We show the launch of our rockets and the targets they struck."